sreeram-io/project-zeus/src/data/tech/what-a-fullstack-webdev-should-know.md

 ## Backend

-You need to be good in any one of the backend laguages.
+You need to be good in any one of the backend languages.
 Python seems to be in hot demand these days.
 For me it was NodeJS.
 It could be Java/Python/Go/C# or whatever.
-But, you need to have a strong grasp of the concepts.
+But whichever it may be for you, you need to have a strong grasp of the concepts.
 I use NodeJS in the backend at work and in my personal projects.
-You could use online learning portals like Udemy, Coursera** etc but that wont give you the field experience required.
+You could use online learning portals like Udemy, Coursera etc, but that wont give you the field experience required.

 ## Databases

-You need to be able to design, configure and use some database.
-You need to be able to tell which one to use for what usecases.
+You need to be able to design, configure and use databases.
+You need to know the pros and cons of certain types of databases and you need to be able to tell which one to use for what usecases.

 ## DevOps/Networking

-It is essential that you know things like Git, Docker, Kubernetes, Cloud solutions etc. You need to be able to wite the code and know how to take it to production and monitor after its release.
+It is essential that you know things like Git, Docker, Kubernetes, Cloud solutions etc. You need to be able to wite the code and know how to take it to production and monitor it after its release.
 Doing a GCP Certification or preparing for it helps a great deal.

 ## Testing

 You need to be able to follow a TDD/BDD approach in writing software.
 You need to be able to tell when and where unit tests/e2e tests are required.
-Companies do only a BDD.
+Some companies go for only BDD.
 It gives them enough confidence that the application works.
-Some companies do a combination go TDD and BDD.
+Some companies go for a combination of TDD and BDD.
+But, from what I see, BDD seems to be the way forward.

 ## System Design

 You need to be able to come up with the design for a problem statement.
-For example, Design Uber, Design Instagram etc. You need to be able tell the pros and cons of the approach you take for your design.
+Some examples include designing Uber, Instagram etc. You need to be able to discuss the approach you take for your design.

 ## Software Engineering